znicholasbrown/ai_66/Manual/CPSB.md

 every-neutral

-Usage of \&lt;player-number\&gt; wildcard parameters:
+Usage of <player-number> wildcard parameters:

-1. Wildcard parameters of the form &quot;any-...&quot; used in facts
+1. Wildcard parameters of the form "any-..." used in facts

    The fact is true if it is true for at least one player that satisfies the given criteria.